ZhiZheng0889/Tax-Accounting-/01-Tax/Individual Taxation/Current developments in taxation of individuals - Part 2 (Oct 31, 2025).md

 - Titling is everything: inherited IRA setup must preserve “decedent for benefit of beneficiary” naming.
 - Trustee-to-trustee transfer mechanics reduce distribution/rollover errors.
 - Always coordinate trust terms + beneficiary categories + distribution timing rules before moving assets.

+---

+## Sec.
+469 — Passive activity credit limits: why investment credits can be disallowed

+### Core rule to remember

+Passive activity credits generally can only offset **tax attributable to passive activities**.
+If the taxpayer has no passive income/tax liability allocable to passive activities, the passive activity credit may be disallowed (and potentially carried forward).

+### Development highlighted

+- **Strieby (Tax Ct.)**: Taxpayers claimed investment tax credits tied to a solar LLC investment.
+The court explained that the Sec.
+48 “investment tax credit” is a component within the Sec.
+38 general business credit, which is treated as a passive activity credit under Sec.
+469(d)(2).
+Because the taxpayers did not materially participate and had no passive income, the credits were limited/disallowed under Sec.
+469.

+### Practice takeaways

+- When clients buy into credit-driven deals, ask *first*: will the credit be passive for them?
+Do they have passive income/tax to absorb it?
+- “Signing documents and writing checks” is typically not material participation.
+- Expect IRS scrutiny when documentation is inconsistent (missing partnership filings, missing forms like Form 3468/3800, mismatched K-1 numbers).

+### Quick diagnostic questions

+- Is the activity a trade/business the taxpayer materially participates in?
+- If not, does the taxpayer have other passive income this year to absorb credits?
+- Are all required credit forms and partnership reporting present and internally consistent?